lakhwani/cscd71/README.md

 - **Description:** Focuses on advanced Bitcoin wallet features like multi-signature wallets and Pay to Script Hash (P2SH).
 - **Contents:**
   - `tutorial-2/D71_TUT_2.pdf`: Slides/notes used during the tutorial session.
-  - `tutorial-2/generateKeys.py`: Script to generate keys to be used for the bitcoin multisignature wallet.
+  - `tutorial-2/generateKeys.py`: Python script to generate keys to be used for the Bitcoin multi-signature wallet.
-  - `tutorial-2/multisigMain.py`: Script to create a 2/3 multi-signature wallet and perform a transaction with 2/3 signers.
+  - `tutorial-2/multisigMain.py`: Python script to create a 2/3 multi-signature wallet and perform a transaction with 2/3 signers.

 ### Tutorial 3: ERC Standards - ERC-721 and ERC-20
 - **Description:** This tutorial delves into ERC-721 and ERC-20 token standards, covering deployment processes and demonstrations.